Blendify/blender-manual/trunk/blender_docs/manual/modeling/empties.rst

 .. rubric:: Array offset

-An empty can be used to offset an array modifier, meaning complex deformations can be achieved by only moving a single object.
+An empty can be used to offset an Array Modifier, meaning complex deformations can be achieved by only moving a single object.

 .. list-table::